 7) How do I join?

 If you would like to be a senator or an executive officer you may pick up an election packet in SU-201.
 The packet is very simple: name, address, phone and student ID.
 Then you are required to get 50 signatures from Palomar students saying they would like you to be their representative.
 The election process and details are in the packet and are briefed below.
-Dates for the 2014-15 election are also provided below.
+See the Election page here for dates and deadlines.

 8) What is the election process?

 A.S.G.
 ELECTION PACKETS AVAILABLE IN SU-201 FOR THE POSITION OF PRESIDENT, VICE PRESIDENT & SENATOR.
-The simple step-by-step election process may be viewed on our Candidate process page.
+If a potential candidate meets the requirements see